QAston/md-wiki-public/software-eng/windows/devenv.md

 - the install method doesn't matter that much, because now you can easily shim it to the intended environments
     - prefer the fewest installs that cover cmd/ps/mingw
-    - prefer portable dir if app doesn't need any system integration
+    - prefer installing zips to C:\portable dir if app doesn't need any system integration, add shims using shimzon if needed
 - powershell modules
     - install through Install-Module
     - unavailable in other shells, but that's probably just fine
 - msix apps
     - just install from the store
     - apps available in command line through C:\Users\qasto\AppData\Local\Microsoft\WindowsApps path entry (execution aliases)
-    - add a shim using shimzon
 - mingw64 native apps
     - install through pacman
-    - available in other command lines through env_mingw?
-(TODO: fix env_mingw)
     - if needs to be available in msys you can shim it there, or install the msys-equivalent module
+    - env_mingw to bring to PATH, use shimzon to add to other envs
 - msys posix apps
     - install through pacman
     - available in mingw64 shells through fallback
-    - available in other command lines through env_msys (TODO)
-    - if needs to be available in other shell make a shim for other shells?
-(TODO)
-- C:/portable apps
-    - if needs to be available in shells add a shim to bin to the appropriate dir
+    - env_msys to bring to PATH, use shimzon to add to other envs

 ## setup steps